 Courses and students

-Around 400 course are taught through five academic schools and one graduate school:
+Around 400 course are taught through five academic schools and one business school:

 Facilities and Services